Gordon999/Pi_Videoer/README.md

 SD HOUR - will shutdown at this time. set to 0 to disable.

 EXIT - EXIT to exit script.
 ALWAYS USE THIS TO EXIT, OR You will need to reboot your pi.

+You can mask areas within the defined area of detection.
+Right click within the area, masked areas will show as dark, click again to clear.